martinohanlon/SpaceCRAFT/README.rst

 * redraw() - redraws the model
 * reset() - resets the model back to its original position and rotation
 * setBlock(x, y, z, blockId, blockData) - sets a block within the model, the positions are relative not absolute
-* setBlocks(x1, y1, z1, x2, y2, z2, blockId, blockData) - creates a suboid of blocks in the model, again positions are relative
+* setBlocks(x1, y1, z1, x2, y2, z2, blockId, blockData) - creates a cuboid of blocks in the model, again positions are relative
 * getShapeBlock(x, y, z) -> minecraftstuff.ShapeBlock - returns the block in the shape which is at that absolute position
 * position -> mcpi.minecraft.Vec3(x, y, z) - the position of the shape in Minecraft
 * visible -> boolean - whether the shape in visible